jesus9ias/accouma/README.md

 ## On the Front End

-After using a lot of programing tecnologies, we need a Ui framework, or doing from cero, I decided the first and search for something compatible with react.
+After using a lot of programing tecnologies, we need an Ui framework, or doing from cero, I decided the first and search for something compatible with react.

-Material design, but, I didn't find and stable framwork... bootstrap is ok, but it's from another school, so I prefered an UI framework, simple and different: Belle.
+Material design was my first option, but, I didn't find a stable framework...
+I found a bootstrap version from React that looks good, but it's from another school, for a momento I try a simple and different framework: Belle, but was too simple.
+Finally I returned for my first option with an specific Ui library that looks enough for me, materialize.